How passengers are reacting to the Europe travel ban

-(CNN) — Widespread confusion and frantic Googling characterized the first several hours of President Trump's coronavirus-induced Europe travel ban.
+(CNN) — Widespread confusion, extortionate re-booking fees and frantic Googling characterized the first several hours of President Trump's coronavirus-induced Europe travel ban.

 Trump announced on Wednesday that the US "will be suspending all travel from Europe to the United States for the next 30 days."